What is Auto-correction?

 But, there’s one important thing to keep in mind:

-When autocorrect is off, the default Android keyboard (Gboard) will still offer correction suggestions at the top of the keyboard, but it won’t swap in a predicted correction when you add a space after a word.
+When autocorrect is off, the default Android keyboard (Gboard) will still offer correction suggestions at the top of the keyboard, but it won’t swap in a predicted correction when adding a space after a word.
 Instead, it will leave the word however you typed it.

 - First of all, open the SwiftKey virtual keyboard or application on your Android device.